Wecasa Terms and Conditions

 7.2 CONNECTING CUSTOMERS AND PARTNERS

 After validation, the Booking is sent (using Wecasa's algorithm) to available Partners who best meet the Customer's request.
-A Booking is considered as validated once a Partner accepts it.
+A Booking is considered validated once a Partner accepts it.

 7.3 WITHDRAWAL AND CANCELLATION OF A BOOKING

-In any event and for all Bookings, the following cancellation rules apply:
+In any event, and for all Bookings, the following cancellation rules apply:

-• cancellation more than 24 hours before the scheduled appointment: no cancellation fees;
+• Cancellation more than 24 hours before the scheduled appointment: no cancellation fees;

 7.4 THE PROCESS FOR AT-HOME SERVICES